 BOARD OF TRUSTEES

-Elaine has been a congregational member since 1995 and is the current Vice President.
+Elaine has been a CHJ member since 1995 and is the current Vice President.
 After practicing law for about 25 years, she retired from the firm of Barris Sott Denn & Driker.
 Elaine has served as a board member of the International Institute for Secular Humanistic Judaism, JVS, Lighthouse Path and the Michigan State University College of Law.
 Her partner, John Knaffla, became a temple member in 2020.
-Elaine’s daughter, Erika Sims, was bat mitzvahed at the Temple.
+Elaine’s daughter, Erika Sims, celebrated her B’Mitzvah at our congregation.
 She and her husband, Marcel Kooi, recently moved from Philadelphia to Columbus Ohio.
 They have a two-year-old named Leon.

 Suzanne Paul, Secretary

-Suzanne and her husband Charlie Paul have been associated with the Congregation for Humanistic Judaism (formerly the Birmingham Temple) for 50 years – which also coincides with the number of years they have been married.
+Suzanne, and her husband Charlie Paul, have been associated with the Congregation for Humanistic Judaism (formerly the Birmingham Temple) for 52 years – which also coincides with the number of years they have been married.
 Suzanne was active in CHJ throughout the 70’s and early 80’s.
-In 1988, after completing her studies at the Humanist Institute and doing a year long internship at the Ann Arbor Unitarian Universalist Church, she began a 29-year career as a Humanist Leader/Minister in five local UU congregations.
+In 1988, after completing her studies at the Humanist Institute and doing a year-long internship at the Ann Arbor Unitarian Universalist Church, she began a 29-year career as a Humanist Leader/Minister in five local UU congregations.
 Since her retirement in 2016, she is happy to return to participating in CHJ.
-Most recently she has served on the CHJ Board and been a member of the Engagement Committee and Daytimers.
+Most recently she has served on the CHJ Board and chairs the Daytimers group.